Dyadic Interaction Modeling for Social Behavior Generation: Experiments

 \textbf{Implementation Details} For the pre-training stage, we use an Adam optimizer with a learning rate of $1e^{-5}$ and train the model on CANDOR \cite{reece2023candor} for $100$ epochs.
+We use a masking ratio $p=75\%$, which is determined with hyper-parameter tuning with respect to the pre-training validation reconstruction loss.
+We use HuBERT \cite{hsu2021hubert} as our audio feature extractor.
 We use the same architectures for the Transformer encoders and decoders of \ourmodel and VQ-VAE, which consists of a transformer with $8$ hidden layers, $8$ attention heads and an intermediate size of $768$.
 For pre-processing of CANDOR, we use the provided transcript with the dataset to extract utterance-level samples of speaker-listener behaviors.
 For pre-processing of ViCo \cite{ECCV2022} and LM\_Listener \cite{ng2023text2listen}, we follow the pre-processing guidelines and train-test splits from prior works \cite{ng2022learning, ECCV2022, song2023emotional} for fair comparisons.
 For all experiments, we extract EMOCA~\cite{EMOCA:CVPR:2021}, an expressive 3DMMs parameter set, from visual data and adopt it as facial representation for all methods and re-train them for the sake of fair comparison.
 We follow previous work~\cite{zhou2022responsive,ng2022learning,song2023emotional} and adopt expression code (Exp) and pose code (Pose) of EMOCA~\cite{EMOCA:CVPR:2021} parameters as the description of the speaker and listener's motions.
 We use HuBERT \cite{hsu2021hubert} to extract audio features.
 Since HuBERT is already a robust pre-trained speech encoder, we do not use the audio features in our encoders and directly feed them into our model's decoder.
 For the implementation source code of our method, please see supplementary materials.

 \textbf{Baselines} We compare the performance of \ourmodel on Listener Generation with random and nearest neighbor baselines in addition to the following state-of-the-art methods.

 \begin{itemize} \item RLHG~\cite{zhou2022responsive} is a regression method.
 We use their released official code for a fair comparison. \item L2L~\cite{ng2022learning} utilizes a discrete codebook to synthesize motion patterns.
 We use their released official code for a fair comparison. \item ELP~\cite{song2023emotional} extracts speaker-style features and emotion vectors.
 Due to the unavailability of the source code, we re-implement the baseline following the paper.
 We provide our re-implementation in the supplementary materials. \end{itemize}